fizk/garrison/readme.md

 const compareReadBlogScope: ValidationHandler = ([method, headers, params, query, args]) => {
     if(args['blog:read'] === true) return Promise.resolve([method, headers, params, query, args]);
     throw new Error('Does not have "blog:read" rights');
-}
+};

 const compareGetRequests: ValidationHandler = ([method, headers, params, query, args]) => {
     if (method?.toLowerCase() === 'get') return Promise.resolve([method, headers, params, query, args]);
     throw new Error(`Does not have access to ${method}`);
-}
+};

 const config: Route[][] = [
     [
         {
+            pattern: new URLPattern({
+                hostname: '*',
+                pathname: '/blogs/:id',
+                search: '*'
+            }),
-            path: "/blogs/:id", handler: [compareGetRequests, compareReadBlogScope, validateJWT(getJWTSecretFromEnv)],
+            handler: [compareGetRequests, compareReadBlogScope, validateJWT(getKeyFromEnv)],
         },
     ]
 ]
 ```
 #### How it works
 First `validateJWT` is called.
-It is closure function that takes in the `getJWTSecretFromEnv` which will read the JWT secret from the environment.
+It is closure function that takes in the `getKeyFromEnv` which will read the JWT secret from the environment.
 It then returns a `ValidationHandler` function.
 When the request is made, the `validateJWT`'s inner function is run which will evaluate the JWT token and if it's valid, will pass control over to the next function.
 It will also pass the JWT's payload to the next function in the `args?: any` argument.

 Next the `compareReadBlogScope` function will run, which checks the JWT's payload for the `'blog:read'` value.